Boris Johnson's Suspension of Parliament Unlawful, U.K. Supreme Court Rules

 The U.K.’s Supreme Court ruled Tuesday that Boris Johnson’s request for the Queen to suspend Parliament was “unlawful, void and of no effect,” in a severe blow for the British Prime Minister.

-The ruling means lawmakers could reconvene as soon as tomorrow, allowing them to scrutinize Johnson’s Brexit preparations ahead of the U.K.’s Oct.
+The ruling means lawmakers are free to reconvene, possibly as soon as Wednesday, allowing them to scrutinize Johnson’s Brexit preparations ahead of the U.K.’s Oct.
 31 deadline to leave the European Union.
 They had previously been scheduled to return on Oct.
 14.

 Parliament, the Supreme Court said, “has a right to a voice.”
 Supreme Court President Brenda Hale continued: “No justification for taking action with such an extreme effect has been put before the court.”